Fast Power Curve Approximation for Posterior Analyses: A Fast Method for Power Curve Approximation

 Due to the negative dependence between the points, the variance of the estimator in (\ref{eqn:qmc_exp}) is typically reduced by using low-discrepancy sequences.
 We have that

 where the the first term on the right side of (\ref{eqn:qmc_var}) is the variance of the corresponding estimator based on pseudorandom sequences of independently generated points.
 While underutilized in experimental design, low-discrepancy sequences give rise to effective variance reduction methods when the dimension of the simulation is moderate.
 However, high-dimensional low-discrepancy sequences may have poor low-dimensional projections, which can lead to a deterioration in performance.
 This is why we proposed the low-dimensional posterior approximation methods in Section \ref{sec:sampling}.
 We can readily find a suitable Sobol' sequence of dimension $2d$, but it may be challenging to find an appropriate sequence of dimension $2n$ when the sample size is large.
 By (\ref{eqn:qmc_var}), randomized Sobol' sequences reduce the number of posteriors for $\theta$ that we must approximate to obtain precise, consistent power estimates.
-This result addresses the second source of computational inefficiency associated with traditional power curve approximation.